 Donations made to the Museum allow for the presentation of exhibitions and outreach programs to the community.
 The Museum accepts donations of art for resale at fundraisers.
 Please contact the director at (208) 524-7777.

 Donations to the Gabrielle Fund will provide educational art opportunities at The Art Museum (TAM) for children and teens living in eastern Idaho through scholarships for art classes and camps, art supplies, museum memberships and internships.
 The endowment fund is dedicated in loving memory of Gabrielle Janibagian, an artist.

 On a limited basis, the Museum accepts donations of art for its permanent collection.
-For more information or to see if a work of art fits the guidelines for our permanent collection, please contact the director at (208) 524-7777.
+For more information or to see if a work of art fits our permanent collection guidelines, please contact the director at (208) 524-7777.

 The Donor Bill of Rights